decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-03-07-mobile-is-FLP.md

 ---
-title: Consensus with One Mobile Crash in Synchrony or One Crash in Asynchrony Must Have Infinite Executions
+title: Consensus with One Mobile Crash in Synchrony or One Crash in Asynchrony Has Infinite Executions
 date: 2024-03-07 12:05:00 -05:00
 tags:
 - lowerbound
 author: Ittai Abraham and Gilad Stern
 ---

+**TL;DR:** We give a simple, unified proof that consensus with one mobile crash in synchrony, or one crash in asynchrony, inevitably admits infinite executions.
+The proof uses a single reduction to a *mobile delay adversary*, a weaker but expressive fault model and then shows that every consensus protocol resilient to it must fail to terminate.
+This approach streamlines the classic FLP83 and SW89 results and highlights the close connection between asynchrony and mobile faults.

-In a consensus protocol, parties have an input (with at least two possible values, such as 0 or 1) and must output a decision value that satisfies the following properties:
+In a consensus protocol, each party begins with an input (with at least two possible values, such as 0 or 1) and must eventually output a decision value that satisfies the following properties:

 * **Uniform Agreement**: all decision values are the same.
 * **Validity**: if all inputs are the same, then this is the output value.

-The third property is **Termination**, and the following two influential lower bounds correspond to two [Dijkstra prizes](https://www.podc.org/dijkstra/) (awarded in [2001](https://www.podc.org/influential/2001-influential-paper/) and [2024](https://www.podc.org/2024-edsger-w-dijkstra-prize-in-distributed-computing/)) on fundamental limits to termination properties:
+The third property is **Termination**.
+Two influential lower bounds, both recognized by [Dijkstra prizes](https://www.podc.org/dijkstra/) (awarded in [2001](https://www.podc.org/influential/2001-influential-paper/) and [2024](https://www.podc.org/2024-edsger-w-dijkstra-prize-in-distributed-computing/)), establish fundamental limits on termination:

 **Theorem [[FLP83](https://decentralizedthoughts.github.io/2019-12-15-asynchrony-uncommitted-lower-bound/)]**: any protocol solving consensus in an asynchronous model that is resilient to one crash failure must have an infinite execution.